 The people moving at different speeds will therefore have different kinetic energies.
 This is the same as particles in a substance – they each have different kinetic energies.
 But there is an average that the people – and the particles – are spread around.

 Graphs will be similar in shape to Figure 2 with a peak that is smaller in height but shifting to the right along the speed axis at each higher temperature.
-Graph line must start at origin.
+The graph line must start at the origin.

 This means there is a non-zero chance that there is a particle with a very low speed inside something as hot as a start.
 But there is also a non-zero chance that there is a particle with extremely high speeds as well.